AR-15–style rifle: Modularity and customization

 While most earlier breech-loading rifles had a single receiver housing both the trigger and reloading mechanism, an innovative feature of the AR-15 was modular construction to simplify substitution of parts and avoid need for arsenal facilities for most repairs of malfunctioning military rifles.
 A distinctive two-part receiver is used by both military and sporting AR-15–style rifles.

 As civilian ownership of AR-15–style rifles became sufficient to create a market for improvements, numerous manufacturers began producing aftermarket parts—including parts with features not found on basic AR-15 rifles, and individuals with basic mechanical aptitude can often substitute these pieces for original equipment without needing a gunsmith.
 Due to the vast assortment of aftermarket parts and accessories available, AR-15–style rifles have also been referred to as "the Swiss Army knife of rifles", "Barbie Dolls for Guys", or "LEGOs for adults".
 These more or less interchangeable modules are a defining characteristic of AR-15–style rifles.

 A stripped lower receiver, one that is lacking the additional parts included in a completed lower receiver, is the only part of an AR-15–style rifle that needs to be transferred through a federally licensed firearms dealer under United States federal law.

 The lower receiver includes the trigger guard in front of the detachable pistol grip, and behind the magazine well.
 Lower receivers may be bought "stripped"—a single solid part and legally a firearm in the United States, albeit nonfunctional, with no fire control group or lower parts kit installed.
 End users may install their own choice of fire control group and lower parts kit.
 The lower receiver holds the trigger assembly including the hammer, and is the attachment point for the buttstock.
 The lower receiver is attached to the upper receiver by two removable pins.
 Disassembly for cleaning or repair of malfunctions requires disengaging these pins from the upper receiver.
 Releasing the rear take-down pin allows the receiver to be opened by rotation around the forward pivot pin as a hinge.
+Releasing the front pin as well allows the upper receiver to be separated from the lower for cleaning, maintenance or change of caliber by installation of a different upper receiver assembly.

 The upper receiver contains the bolt carrier assembly and is attached to the barrel assembly.
 Sights may be attached to the upper receiver or the barrel assembly.
 A handguard usually encloses the barrel and is attached to the upper receiver, and depending on the handguard, also attached to the barrel's gas block.